Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 14. How Will You Help Teachers Have Difficult Conversations About Bias And Discrimination?

-Simple Answer: Through compassion and honesty, focusing on the process, not perfection, and reflecting without shame.
+Example Answer: Through compassion and honesty, focusing on the process, not perfection, and reflecting without shame.
 Defining norms for restorative discussion such as agreements, circles and agreements allows the vulnerability.

 The practice of resolving dangerous incidents helps to build up a sense of.
 Information on how to recognize even unconscious bias can help teachers monitor their own behavior while developing inclusive identities.